oscardef/optiflow/firmware/RFID+UWB+MQTT/FIRMWARE_ARCHITECTURE.md

 2. **Heap (Dynamic)**:
    - **String Data**: The actual character data for RFID EPCs and UWB MACs lives here.
-   - **MQTT Buffer**: A large **32KB buffer** is allocated on the heap to handle the worst-case JSON payload (200 tags + 100 anchors).
+   - **MQTT Buffer**: A large **32KB buffer** is allocated on the heap to handle the worst-case JSON payload (200 tags + 30 anchors).
-   - **UWB Map**: The `std::map` for anchor stats grows dynamically but is capped at 100 entries to prevent heap exhaustion.
+   - **UWB Map**: The `std::map` for anchor stats grows dynamically but is capped at **30 entries** to prevent heap exhaustion.
+Uses a circular buffer approach with timestamp-based expiration.

 > **Note**: The 32KB MQTT buffer is critical.
-A full payload (200 tags + 100 anchors) exceeds 16KB.
+A full payload (200 tags + 30 anchors) can exceed 16KB.
 The standard 4KB or 8KB buffers would cause silent publication failures.

 ---